-1.3 Feedback from stakeholders Alumr Parents Employers Students (On all aspects) ٧ Mode of feedback : Online Manual V Co-operating schools (for 1.4 Whether there is any revision/update of regulation or syllabi, if yes, mention their salient aspects.
-No 1.5 Any new Department/Centre introduced during the year.
-If yes, give details
+1.3 Feedback from stakeholders (On all aspects) Alumni Parents Employers Students V Mode of feedback : Online Manual V Co-operating schools (for PEI) Please provide an analysis of the fee edback in the Annexure 1.4 Whether there is any revision/u apdate of regulation or syllabi, if yes, mention their salient aspects.
+1.5 Any new Department/Centre in No ntroduced during the year.
+If yes, give details.